The-LainOS-Project/lainos-secure-messaging-service/README.md

 * **TLS** — for server authentication and encryption in transit.
 Together these provide encrypted, anonymous messaging with resistance to surveillance and censorship.
 For end‑to‑end confidentiality, enable client‑side encryption (OMEMO or PGP).

-This project is part of the [vesme‑avf repo](https://gitlab.com/amnesia1337/vesme-avf) and integrates secure comms into LainOS.
+This project is part of the [vesme‑avf repo](https://gitlab.com/amnesia1337/vesme-avf) and integrates secure comms into LainOS. [vesme-avf GitHub](https://github.com/amnesia1337/vesme-avf/tree/main)

 ---